The Best Sci-Fi Movies on Netflix You Absolutely Need to Watch

-Sci-fi movies can often be difficult to unearth on Netflix -- especially the classics.
+Sci-fi movies can be trick to find on Netflix -- especially the classics.
 That's why we've created this list!

-We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
-There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.
+We wanted to highlight a few of the best sci-fi gems -- like Synchronic -- alongside established classics like Looper and Starship Troopers.
+There are also a few new movies in here like Spiderhead if you're looking for something you haven't seen before.

 All up, there's a lot to watch if you're a sci-fi fan.
 Get stuck in.